openrewrite/rewrite-docs/authoring-recipes/multiple-visitors.md

                 // TODO: Return if the varDec is an instance or class variable

                 // TODO: If none of the above apply, find all use cases for the variables and determine whether or not they're reassigned.
 If none have been, add the final modifier.
-If one ore more has, do nothing.
+If one or more has, do nothing.

                 return variableDeclarations;
             }